Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/01_fatebreaker.en.md

 After this, the boss begins to cast a *Burnished Glory* as the hard enrage for the phase.

+Note that in order to best align cooldowns (both 2-minute bursts, and defensive cooldowns), you will want to defeat the Fatebreaker *as late as possible*.

 ---

 ## Frequently Asked Questions